CRISPR-associated transposons: Type V-K

 A Type V-K system was originally characterized from a cyanobacteria, Scytonema hofmanni, and contains a single Cas effector, Cas12k, that functions with a tracrRNA.
 This system functions similarly to Tn7 but does not have a TnsA protein which can result in off-targeting and chimera formation during over-expression.
 The Cas12k and tracrRNA complex bind to the target site and TnsC is polymerized directly adjacent prior to TniQ attachment and TnsB recognition and integration.
 While these systems use traditional tracrRNA characteristic of Type II CRISPR systems, they can also target with short crRNA located adjacent to the transposon end.
 Type V-K spacers preferentially target locations near tRNA genes, but other sites have been observed in these short crRNA guides which have been acquired by non-traditional means.

 Applications in genetic engineering

 CRISPR-associated transposons have been harnessed for in vitro and in vivo gene editing at different targets, in different hosts, and with different payloads.
 All CAST components of the Tn6677 system from Vibrio cholerae have been combined into a single plasmid and confirmed to deliver up to 10kb transposons at near 100% efficiency.
 This has also been shown in a community context with conjugative delivery of suicide vectors to provide antibiotic resistance or enhanced metabolic function to only a single microbe.
-Much of the initial characterization of these systems has been done in E. coli, but functionality has been confirmed in beta- and gammaproteobacteria with high efficiency, and in alphaproteobacteria at somewhat lower efficiency.
+Much of the initial characterization of these systems has been done in E. coli, but functionality has been confirmed in betaproteobacteria and gammaproteobacteria with high efficiency, and in alphaproteobacteria at somewhat lower efficiency.
 A single plasmid Tn6677 has also been shown to function in human HEK293T cells showing potential therapeutic use in the future.